Flat Affect

 If you have Parkinson's disease, it can take longer to move.
 You may also have speech impairments.
 This can make it harder to communicate.

-But there are treatments to help with facial masking if you or a loved one has Parkinson's disease.
-Speech therapy may be able to help, as can medications that can ease rigidity.
+Treatments can help with facial masking if you or a loved one has Parkinson's disease.
+Speech therapy may be able to help, as can medications that ease rigidity.

 Scientists know that autism and related disorders stem partly from genetics as well as differences in the brain.